 Humanitix decided to build a mobile check-in app to address these issues.
 They knew the app needed to work offline, and knew it would require data synchronization, which they initially decided to build it themselves using SQLite to store data on the device, and REST APIs to handle data sync.

 But the resulting app came with tradeoffs - its performance time and reliability suffered.
 Downloading and syncing the data took lots of time and did not always work – sometimes losing business-critical event data.
 The development team was backlogged, spending the majority of their time writing and updating conflict resolution and networking code, which slowed down development of new app features.
 The team knew they needed to try something new.
-After attending a MongoDB event, Humanitix realized the solution was to build an offline-first mobile application using Realm’s Mobile Database and MongoDB Realm Sync.
+After attending a MongoDB event, Humanitix realized the solution was to build an offline-first mobile application using Realm’s Mobile Database and MongoDB Atlas Device Sync.
 It would allow ticket collectors to scan tickets with their phones; work even without service; and then, any time the app reconnected, would automatically send an updated check-in list to MongoDB Atlas on the backend.

 “There was so much boilerplate code on our old app, and it was a nightmare to get your head around.
 Now that we’ve rebuilt our data sync on Realm, it’s 10 times easier to develop anything.
 Everything is self-contained into a single project, and you don’t have to touch a backend,” said Berta.